SamMast/Liri-Node-APP/README.md

 * Clone repository, use an "npm install" in your terminale to install all necessary packages for game from package-json file.

 * Create a .env file in the cloned repository.
-You must enter your Twitter and Spotify keys/tokens into this .env file.
-Here is the format:
+You must enter your Twitter and Spotify keys/tokens/SECRETS into this .env file.
+Here is what you should enter in the .env file (INSERT YOUR DETAILS IN ALL THE NECESSARY SPOTS):

 		```
 		# Spotify API keys